dhdaines/playa/README.md

 content section does not necessarily have a `mcid` or `props`, but it will *always* have a `tag`.

-PDF also has the concept of "marked content points" which are not currently supported by PLAYA.
+PDF also has the concept of "marked content points".
+PLAYA suports these with objects of `object_type == "tag"`.
+The tag name and properties are also accessible via the `mcs` attribute.

 ### Form XObjects